-Disclosure: This blog post may contain affiliate links.
+Disclosure: This page may contain affiliate links.
 The Tutor Resource is a participant in the Amazon Services LLC Associates Program as well as other affiliate programs.
 These are designed to provide a means for us to earn fees by linking to Amazon and affiliated sites at no extra cost to you.
 Please see our full disclosure for more details.

-When you’re creating your own content, the line between inspiration vs. plagiarism can be a fuzzy one.
-It’s important to know how to take inspiration from creators you admire without actually copying or plagiarizing their work.
+It’s important to know how to draw inspiration without copying from creators you admire without actually copying or plagiarizing their work.

 In this post, we will talk about how to identify potential plagiarism, how to prevent it, and how to ensure you’re properly appreciating your inspiration without copying it.

-Inspiration vs. Plagiarism: What Are They?
+Inspiration vs Plagiarism: What Are They?

 Plagiarism is defined as “the practice of taking someone else’s work or ideas and passing them off as one’s own.”
 This can be done with text, images, music, or any other type of content.

-Four Main Types of Plagiarism
+Main Types of Plagiarism

 Direct plagiarism: this is when you copy someone else’s work verbatim without giving credit.
 For example, if you take an entire paragraph from a blog post and use it in your own article without quoting or citing the original source.